jakerieger/X-Engine/README.md

 1. Build [assimp](https://github.com/assimp/assimp) as a **static library** for x64
 2. Build [LuaJIT](http://luajit.org/) with the **msvcbuild.bat** script found in `Vendor/luajit/src`, again for x64.
 3. See **step 3** of the [Quickstart](#quickstart) for installing [DirectXTex](https://github.com/microsoft/DirectXTex)

+> Although not necessary to compile the project, [FXC](https://learn.microsoft.com/en-us/windows/win32/direct3dtools/fxc) is required to be in your path in order for the [compile_shaders.py](Scripts/compile_shaders.py) script to run successfully.

 Once the necessary dependencies have been built, open [SpaceGame.sln](SpaceGame.sln) and set `Game` as the startup project.
 Then just set a configuration (Debug, Release, or Distribution) and build!